 Duct tape – that’s what several of my Facebook followers replied when I asked for suggestions for other handy products they have found useful on snowmobile tours.
 In fact, avid snowmobilers Linda Miller and David Clarke (check out his My Old Sled channel of snowmobile videos on YouTube) both highly recommended using Gorilla brand duct tape!

 Whatever your choice, there are many duct tape snowmobile uses.
 If I had to choose only one magic tool to carry while on a snowmobile tour or snowmobile vacation, it would be duct tape.
 This isn’t normal tape like the products featured on Office Monster, this is sticky stuff!
 Duct tape can get you through many snowmobiling emergencies and doesn’t require any other tools.
 You can be all thumbs, and still be an expert duct taper.
-It’s tough to inadvertently injure yourself using duct tape.
-And using today’s vibrantly coloured duct tape, I don’t need to be dreary and can match my Ski-Doo sled too.
+It’s tough to inadvertently injure yourself using this product.
+And using today’s vibrantly coloured choices, I don’t need to be dreary and can match my Ski-Doo sled too.

 Try Flat Pack Duct Tape